CovidWorld/android/README.md

 Alternatively, the user can flag himself as quarantined in which case the app will regularly check his/her GPS location and warn him/her in case he/she leaves the quarantine.

-## Build prerequisites
+## Country-specific customisation steps
-* Rename app/app.properties.example to app/app.properties and fill in the values
+* Rename app/app.properties.example to app/app.properties and fill in your local-specific values
 * Register your app in Google Firebase console and copy google-services.json file to app folder
 * Create a flavor in app/build.gradle for your country
+* Copy CountryDefaults.java from the global flavour into yours and implement your specifics